webis-de/small-text/README.md

 ## Features

-- Provides unified interfaces for Active Learning so that you can easily mix and match query strategies with classifiers provided by [sklearn](https://scikit-learn.org/), [Pytorch](https://pytorch.org/), or [transformers](https://github.com/huggingface/transformers).
+- Provides unified interfaces for Active Learning, allowing you to easily mix and match query strategies with classifiers provided by [sklearn](https://scikit-learn.org/), [Pytorch](https://pytorch.org/), or [transformers](https://github.com/huggingface/transformers).
 - Supports GPU-based [Pytorch](https://pytorch.org/) models and integrates [transformers](https://github.com/huggingface/transformers)
   so that you can use state-of-the-art Text Classification models for Active Learning.
 - GPU is supported but not required.
-In case of a CPU-only use case, a lightweight installation only requires a minimal set of dependencies.
+CPU-only use cases require only a lightweight installation with minimal dependencies.
 - Multiple scientifically evaluated components are pre-implemented and ready to use (Query Strategies, Initialization Strategies, and Stopping Criteria).

 ---